 Participants are expected to: attend the entire program in order to receive graduate course credits; dress in appropriate business attire; participate in class discussions; and not use laptops during course sessions except in special circumstances.
 In order to gain access to certain government buildings, proper government-issued identification is required.

 As soon the registration process is completed, you will be sent a username and password to enter the course’s secure website where a course information document, sample agenda, Capitol Hill Day information document, pre-reading document, and other details of the course will be posted.
 Group project assignments will also be sent to each student in advance.

 Transportation to and lodging in D.C. are the responsibility of course participants.
 On the logistics page provided after registration, there are helpful hints and links regarding transportation and lodging options.

 Courses are held at or near The Washington Campus facilities, located at 1150 18th Street NW, Suite 400, Washington DC 20036, in downtown Washington.
 The Washington Campus facility is convenient to the Farragut North (Red Line) and Farragut West (Blue/Orange/Silver Lines) Metro stations.

 MBA Course Registration Fees and Tuition

-The open-enrollment MBA course tuition totals $1850 for participants from consortium member schools, and $1950 for participants from non-consortium schools.
+The 2018 MBA course tuition is $1850 for participants from consortium member schools, and $1950 for participants from non-consortium schools.
 This includes a $400 non-refundable deposit.
 Payment is due upon registration in order to have a space reserved.
-During the on-line registration process, students will be prompted to select from a list of consortium member schools or a non-consortium school (listed as “Other”).
+During the on-line registration process, students will be prompted to select from a list of consortium member schools and programs (full-time, part-time, etc.) or a non-consortium school (listed as “Other”).